 Because of this basis in human visual perception, Munsell’s system has outlasted its contemporary color models, and though it has been superseded for some uses by models such as CIELAB (L*a*b*) and CIECAM02, it is still in wide use today.
 Explanation Munsell’s color sphere, 1900.
 Microwave.
 The atmospheric attenuation of microwaves in dry air with a precipitable water vapor level of 0.001 mm.

 The downward spikes in the graph correspond to frequencies at which microwaves are absorbed more strongly.
-The right half of this graph includes the lower ranges of infrared by some standards Microwaves are radio waves with wavelengths ranging from as long as one meter to as short as one millimeter, or equivalently, with frequencies between 300 MHz (0.3 GHz) and 300 GHz. [ 1 ] [ 2 ] This broad definition includes both UHF and EHF (millimeter waves), and various sources use different boundaries. [ 3 ] In all cases, microwave includes the entire SHF band (3 to 30 GHz, or 10 to 1 cm) at minimum, with RF engineering often putting the lower boundary at 1 GHz (30 cm), and the upper around 100 GHz (3 mm).
+The right half of this graph includes the lower ranges of infrared by some standards Microwaves are a form of electromagnetic radiation with wavelengths ranging from as long as one meter to as short as one millimeter, or equivalently, with frequencies between 300 MHz (0.3 GHz) and 300 GHz.
+This broad definition includes both UHF and EHF (millimeter waves), and various sources use different boundaries.
+In all cases, microwave includes the entire SHF band (3 to 30 GHz, or 10 to 1 cm) at minimum, with RF engineering often putting the lower boundary at 1 GHz (30 cm), and the upper around 100 GHz (3 mm).

-Radio waves have frequencies from 300 GHz to as low as 3 kHz, and corresponding wavelengths ranging from 1 millimeter to 100 kilometers.
+Radio waves have frequencies from 300 GHz to as low as 3 kHz, and corresponding wavelengths ranging from 1 millimeter (0.039 in) to 100 kilometers (62 mi).
 Like all other electromagnetic waves, they travel at the speed of light.
 Naturally occurring radio waves are made by lightning, or by astronomical objects.
 Artificially generated radio waves are used for fixed and mobile radio communication, broadcasting, radar and other navigation systems, communications satellites, computer networks and innumerable other applications.